open-contracting/standard/docs/schema/codelists.md

 Codes are case-sensitive, and are generally provided as English language camelCase.
 Codes must not be translated, though the OCDS team will work with publishers to translate code titles and definitions.

+The release schema, in [JSON Schema](../../release-schema.json), has a `codelist` property to indicate the [CSV file](../../codelists/) that defines the codes in the codelist (shown as tables below).
+It also has an `openCodelist` property, to indicate whether the codelist is open or closed.

 ## Open Codelists

 ### Party Role